 Infantino Go GaGa Textured Balls

-Every one of these balls is fun for a baby to hold and mouth!
-A few are grooved, others are nubby, and some are spiky.
-They’re safe from birth, but parents report that older babies and toddlers take to these teething balls best, because they’re also fun to roll and chase.
+With 10 teething balls of varying textures, this set offers plenty for baby to explore.
+A few are grooved, some are spiky and others are nuby.
+They’re safe from birth, but parents say older babies and toddlers take to these teething balls best, since they’re so fun to roll and chase.

 Loulou Lollipop Teether